What is a C. diff infection?

 C. difficile infections can be prolonged, difficult to treat and are prone to recurring infections.
 C. difficile is most often a complication that appears along with other illnesses.

-In fact, September 2013, the CDC named C. diff the most urgent of all superbug infections because of it’s natural resistance to many common antibiotics and the rapidly growing number of deaths associated with this bacteria.
-To read this most recent CDC report on antibiotic resistant bacteria, click here.
+In September 2013, the CDC named C. diff the most urgent of all superbug infections because of it’s natural resistance to many common antibiotics and the rapidly growing number of deaths associated with this bacteria.
+C. difficile has continued to be named an Urgent Threat in the 2019 Antibiotic Resistant Threats report by the CDC.
+To read the 2019 CDC report on antibiotic resistant bacteria (the next report will come out in 2025), click here.

 How did C. difficile get started?